OxfordIHTM/pactr/README.md

 client.
 This requires creating a Figshare account and then creating a personal access token [here](https://figshare.com/account/applications).

-Once a figshare token is created, it needs to be stored as a local environment vqariable.
-This can be done using the following command in
+Once a Figshare token is created, it needs to be stored as a local environment variable.
+This can be done using the following command in R:
-R:

 ``` r
 Sys.setenv("FIGSHARE_TOKEN"="YOUR_TOKEN_HERE")